-I have a medicine degree in China (Southeast University, first class) and the passion to human nutrition brought me to the UK to study MSc degree in Human Nutrition and Metabolism at the University of Aberdeen in 2007, and received full scholarship for my PhD in Human Nutrition at the University of Reading in 2008.
-I worked as a Postdoc Research Associate in Reading for 4 years after my PhD in 2011, involving different projects mainly in nutrition intervention trials before I took the lectureship in Human Nutrition at Coventry University in 2015.
+I have a medicine degree in China (Southeast University, first class); my passion for human nutrition brought me to the UK to study for an MSc degree in Human Nutrition and Metabolism at the University of Aberdeen in 2007.
+I received a full scholarship for my PhD in Human Nutrition at the University of Reading in 2008.
+I worked as a Postdoc Research Associate in Reading for 4 years after my PhD in 2011, mainly in nutrition intervention trials.
+I was appointed to a lectureship in Human Nutrition at Coventry University in 2015.

-My research interests were mainly in randomised controlled trials investigating the effect of dietary intervention (e.g. dietary fibre, probiotics, supplementation etc.) on immune function, appetite and cardiovascular disease risks.
-Currently my research focuses on the influence of vitamin D supplementation on the immune response of flu vaccination in the elderly and how genetic variants of vitamin D influence vitamin D status in different ethnic backgrounds (e.g. Caucasians, African-Caribbean, South Asians).
+My research interests are mainly in randomised controlled trials investigating the effect of dietary intervention (e.g. dietary fibre, probiotics, supplementation etc.) on immune function, appetite and cardiovascular disease risks.
+Currently my research focuses on the influence of vitamin D supplementation on the immune function and cardiovascular risks, and how genetic variants of vitamin D influence vitamin D status in different ethnic backgrounds (e.g. Caucasians, African-Caribbeans, South Asians).

 I have published 14 papers since 2010.

 Human Nutrition and Metabolism, MSc, University of Aberdeen

 - RA0421 Public health.
 Hygiene.
 Preventive Medicine